StarlightSearch/EmbedAnything/docs/guides/actix_server.md

 # EmbedAnything OpenAI-Compatible Server

 This server provides an OpenAI-compatible API for generating embeddings using the EmbedAnything library.
+We choose Actix Server for:

+1. Blazing fast: Consistently ranks among the fastest web frameworks in benchmarks like TechEmpower.
+2. Asynchronous by default: Built on Rust’s async/await, enabling efficient I/O-bound workloads.
+3. Lightweight & modular: Minimal core with extensible middleware, plugins, and integrations.
+4. Type-safe: Strong type guarantees ensure fewer runtime surprises.
+5. Production-ready: Stable, mature, and already used in industries like fintech, IoT, and SaaS platforms.

+For benchmarks between python and rust servers, you check out this blog: https://www.jonvet.com/blog/benchmarking-python-rust-web-servers

 ## Features